 Infectious Diseases

 Our Section has an ACGME-accredited ID Fellowship Training Program, accepting 3 new fellows every July 1.
-Our location provides trainees with exposure to everything from HIV and TB, to geographic fungal infections, tropical diseases and most recently COVID-19.
-We have dedicated bone marrow and solid organ transplant ID services as well.
+Our location provides trainees with exposure to everything from HIV and TB, to geographic fungal infections, tropical diseases, solid organ (kidney and liver) and bone marrow transplant infections.
+In 2025, Tulane will be kicking off heart and lung transplant programs.

 Sincerely,